The Calling of the Methodist Church is to respond to the gospel of God's love in Christ and to live out its discipleship in worship and mission.

 Salvation is there for everyone who turns to God and not just for a chosen few.

 It is a strong feature of Methodism that lay people (those who aren’t ordained) should play a major part in the running of the Church.
-A recent survey of Methodist congregations revealed that (from those who responded) three out of four individuals held some sort of church role.
+A survey of Methodist congregations revealed that (from those who responded) three out of four individuals held some sort of church role.